markovmodel/molPX/doc/source/index.rst

 KNOWN ISSUES:
 =============
-The installation of nglview might give a "SandboxViolation" error.
+ * The installation of nglview might give a ``SandboxViolation`` error.
 Until this is fixed, the recommended install is to externally issue

     >>> conda install nglview -c bioconda